jordan4ibanez/fast_pack/README.md

     packer.saveToFile("imagePack.png");

     // Or you use it to work with OpenGL like so
-    // (This is using Mike's awesome bindbc OpenGL library) TrueColorImage myTextureAtlas = packer.saveToTrueColorImage();
+    // (This is using Mike Parker's awesome bindbc OpenGL library) TrueColorImage myTextureAtlas = packer.saveToTrueColorImage();

-    /*
     GLuint width = myTextureAtlas.width();
     GLuint height = myTextureAtlas.height();
     ubyte[] tempData = myTextureAtlas.imageData.bytes;